-In the bible the will of God before sin was for us to obtain everlasting life in the bible.
+In the bible the will of God before sin was for us to obtain everlasting life.
 Life was not free for Adam and Eve, so it cannot be free for anyone else.
 God created humans to do good works, which He had prepared beforehand so that they would walk in them.
 (Ephesians 2:10) He also created humans would be holy and blameless before Him.
-(Ephesians 1:4) The wages of the righteous is life.
-(Proverbs 10:16; Romans 6:23) He who is steadfast in righteousness will attain life.
-(Proverbs 11:19) In other words, in the way of righteousness is life, and in its pathway, there is no death.
+(Ephesians 1:4) The wages of the righteous is everlasting life.
+(Proverbs 10:16; Romans 6:23) He who is steadfast in righteousness will attain everlasting life.
+(Proverbs 11:19) In other words, in the way of righteousness is everlasting life, and in its pathway, there is no death.
 (Proverbs 12:28) All unrighteousness is sin.
-(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining life for Adam and Eve were for them to be righteous, holy, and blameless before God.
+(1 John 3:4: 5:17, James 4:17) Therefore, the requirements for obtaining everlasting life for Adam and Eve were for them to be righteous, holy, and blameless before God.

-Adam and Eve lived with the hope they would inherit eternal life in the bible, which the Lord, who cannot lie, promised them.
+Adam and Eve lived with the hope they would inherit everlasting life, which the Lord, who cannot lie, promised them.
 (Titus 1:2) They understood four things their children today need to understand.
 First, that there is sin leading to death and sin not leading to death.
-Second, that if anyone sees his brother sinning not unto death, they shall ask and God will for them give life to those who sin not unto death.
+Second, that if anyone sees his brother sinning not unto death, they shall ask and God will for them give everlasting life to those who sin not unto death.
 Third, that all unrighteousness is sin.
 (I John 5:16-17) Fourth, that the way of the Lord is doing righteousness.
-(Genesis 18:19) Therefore, in the way of righteousness is life, and in its pathway, there is no death.
+(Genesis 18:19) Therefore, in the way of righteousness is everlasting life, and in its pathway, there is no death.
 (Proverbs 12:28) The Bible indicates that the Ten Commandments, and laws, and requirements of God predate sin.
 (Deuteronomy 4:13, Psalm 119:1, Psalm 119:80, Proverbs 28:18, Ezekiel 28:15, Luke 1:6, 2 Peter 2:21)

 After Sin from Adam to Moses